dhikshanya06/queuectl/README.md

 </p>

 <h3>Job timeout handling</h3>
-Kill a job if it runs longer than timeout_seconds.
-This is considered a failure, and the job will be retried.
+<p>Kill a job if it runs longer than timeout_seconds.
+This is considered a failure, and the job will be retried.<br>
-Enqueue:
+Enqueue:</p>

 ```bash
 queuectl enqueue '{"id":"timeout-job","command":"sleep 10","timeout_seconds":5,"max_retries":2}'